-Although anyone can be affected by lower back pain, there are some risk factors that increase the likelihood that an individual will develop the symptoms.
+Although anyone can be affected by lower back pain, some risk factors increase the likelihood of developing the symptoms.
 These risk factors include:

 - Fitness: People with low fitness levels are more likely to be affected due to weaker core and abdominal muscles.

-- Pregnancy: Pregnant women have a higher risk of lower back pain, due to the hormonal changes which induce changes in the pelvic joints, and increased weight.
+- Pregnancy: Pregnant women have a higher risk of lower back pain due to hormonal changes, which induce changes in the pelvic joints and increased weight.

 - Weight: Excessive weight increases the stress put on the spine and back muscles.

 - Family history: Individuals with a family history of related conditions such as spondylitis are more likely to be affected.